The Department of Orthopedics and Rehabilitation offers a Master of Science degree in athletic training as well as a training program for residents.

 The Department of Orthopedics and Rehabilitation is housed in the John Pappajohn Pavilion of University of Iowa Hospitals and Clinics and has an active service in the Iowa City VA Health Care System.
 The department's facilities include 48 orthopedic beds, ten outpatient clinics, inpatient and outpatient operating rooms, a specialty library, a specialty radiology unit, and physical therapy and rehabilitation facilities.
 Its specialty clinics deal with virtually every orthopedic disorder known, including, but not limited to scoliosis, club feet, congenital dislocated hip, neuromuscular disease, metabolic disease, amputation, neoplasm, trauma, and neck, back, hip, foot, knee, and hand problems.
 Physicians in the outpatient clinic see approximately 280 patients per day and over 70,000 patients per year.
 Approximately 7,000 surgeries are performed each year.

-The department's Institute for Orthopaedics, Sports Medicine, and Rehabilitation provides MRI, X-ray, and physical therapy services, and a full range of nonoperative orthopedic ambulatory care services.
+The department's Sports Medicine Clinic provides MRI, X-ray, and physical therapy services, and a full range of nonoperative orthopedic ambulatory care services.

 The orthopedics laboratories deal with problems in these major subject areas.